Leafs lose in overtime, ousted by Capitals in six games

-The roller-coaster season of the Toronto Maple Leafs came to an end Sunday night but what a ride it was.
+The roller-coaster season of the Toronto Maple Leafs came to an end Sunday night, but what a ride it was.

 Marcus Johansson of the Washington Capitals scored at 6:31 of overtime to give the Capitals a 2-1 win and a 4-2 win in the best-of-seven first-round NHL playoff series.
 It was his second goal of the game, as he scored the tying marker in the third period.
 That was the result almost everyone predicted but no one forecast what a fight the upstart Maple Leafs would give the Capitals, who cruised to first place overall in the regular season.